specialist education in tree health, pests and diseases

 The funding application secured £286,000 from the Local Growth Fund towards the project; this was 50% of the eligible net costs, based on QS estimates at the time of the application.

-Construction of the new facility is due to commence in 2020.
+The new facility is due to open in Summer 2021.